 Depending on the effect you want to get, you'll need one filter or another.
 Use the filter or the combination of filters you need:

-- Polarizer: Eliminates non-metallic reflections.
+- circular polarizing filter (CPL): Eliminates non-metallic reflections.
 Eliminates or enhances fog and rainbows.
 Increases saturation and contrast.

-- Neutral density (ND): Reduces evenly the light that reaches the sensor.
+- neutral density filter (ND): Reduces evenly the light that reaches the sensor.
 Increases the exposure time.

-- Graduated neutral density (GND): Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
+- graduated neutral density filter (GND) Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
 Successfully captures scenes with a high dynamic range.

-Screw on the lens the adapter ring and adjust the filter holder.
+Screw the adapter ring onto the lens and adjust the filter holder.